 There is a small amphitheater at the main parking area, public restrooms and several picnic areas here.
 A great place to bring the kids!
 Dog friendly too (except not dogs in the waterfall area), as long as they are on leash.

 Solstice Canyon was opened as a public park by the Santa Monica Mountains Conservancy in 1988 and today is managed by the National Park Service.
 More information at www.nps.gov/samo/planyourvisit/solsticecanyon.htm.

-One way to get to Solstice Canyon from Thousand Oaks is to take the 101 south to Las Virgenes/Malibu Canyon Road, south to PCH, where you'll go north.
+One way to get to Solstice Canyon from Thousand Oaks is to take the 101 south to Las Virgenes/Malibu Canyon Road, south to PCH, where you'll turn right (west).
 Turn right on Solstice Canyon Road (a light) and your first left is Solstice Canyon.
 There is limited parking at the entrance, but the main parking lot is about 1/4 mile up the hill.